Skip to main content

 2. Withdrawal event: A withdrawal event is emitted on the Chromia chain.

-3. Query proof: Users can query the token withdraw event Merkle proof on the Chromia node.
+3. Query proof: Users can retrieve the withdrawal event's Merkle proof from Chromia nodes.